 To put this all in perspective, typical stock market returns average 8-10% over the long term.
 Direct real estate investments have potential to yield 12-16% returns, with potential upside from market appreciation or inflation.
 Even a modest 12% return is 50% greater than an 8% return from public stocks.
 And that’s not even accounting for the beneficial tax advantages of real estate that allow you to defer tax in the early years, and roll your capital gains into ever larger investment properties.

 The advantages are clear.
 If you’ve got more than six months expenses saved, and have the rest of your investments in public market stocks, you’re doing it wrong.
 You’re missing out on potentially greater returns, and the opportunity to generate passive cashflow to help you break free and reach Ramen Retirement sooner.
 If this sounds like you, and you want to make a change, drop me a line at email@example.com telling me about your situation and goals.
-I’d be happy to walk through your situation and help you think about the best way to start shifting some of your assets into less liquid investments that will pay off over the long term.
+I’d be happy to tell you how I transitioned my portfolio to less liquid investments over time.

 As always, enjoy the journey!